 Creating a visual voice for social justice, environmental and health issues resulting from the energy industrialization of Native American Homelands and Sacred Places.

 Gas and oil development on and near Navajo communities in the Greater Chaco Landscape of the Southwest is growing at an exponential rate.
 In 2013 the Bureau of Land Management (BLM) began preparing a Resource Management Plan Amendment and associated Environmental Impact Statement to address potential oil and gas exploration and development activities on the Mancos Shale/Gallup Formation within a 4.2 million acre project area.
 Surrounded by this development is Chaco Canyon World Heritage Site.

 The 4.2 million acre project area is made up of a checkerboard of land ownership.
 Each green circle represents an existing well pad.
 Within a 10 mile radius of Chaco Culture National Historical Park 19% of the lands are managed by the BLM.
 The Bureau of Indian Affairs (BIA) manages 79% of lands within the 10 mile radius.
 The remaining 2% is made up of State and private lands.
 Also within the Greater Chaco Landscape are Allotment Lands from the Navajo - Hopi Land Settlement Act.
 New gas and oil leases in the area surround Navajo community members.
-The BLM is proposing 10,000 new leases beginning in 2018.
+The BLM is proposing 10,000 new leases.

 Fracking is the method of extraction in the Mancos Shale/Gallup Formation project area.
 Flaring of methane gas at well sites adjacent to Navajo home sites is routine.
 Health issues are without a voice.
 Current and proposed fracking operations in the area raise the dangers of unsafe drinking and livestock water resources.